olesyapro888/itekkie/README.md

 ### Hi there 👋

-I am Olesya and I enjoy working with ✨data✨.
-I ❤️ to solve problems that help companies get real value from their data.
+I am Olesya and I like doing what I ✨can't✨.
+I ❤️ to help companies to grow their business.

 ## More about me on:
 <!-- [<img src="https://img.shields.io/badge/-linkedin-05122A?style=flat&logo=linkedin"/>](https://ca.linkedin.com/in/olesya-irkhina-3a890765) -->